maltehedderich/blog/docs/posts/sklearn_pipelines.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)
 ```

+In this code snippet:

+- We start by importing the necessary libraries: `pandas` for data handling and `train_test_split` from scikit-learn for splitting the data.
-_This code assumes that the dataset is located in the `../kaggle/datasets/spaceship-titanic` directory.
-If you want to run the code yourself, you need to download the dataset from Kaggle and extract it to the specified directory or change the path._
+- The dataset is loaded into a DataFrame named `dataset_df` using `pd.read_csv()`.
+This step assumes that you have the dataset stored in the `../kaggle/datasets/spaceship-titanic` directory.
+If you're following along, ensure you've downloaded the dataset from Kaggle and placed it in the specified directory, or adjust the path accordingly.
+- We then extract the target variable, `Transported`, into a separate variable `y`.
+The remaining data, which will serve as our features, is stored in `X` after removing the `Transported` column with the `.drop()` method.
+- Finally, we use `train_test_split` to divide our data into training and test sets, with 20% of the data reserved for testing.
+This is a common practice to evaluate the performance of machine learning models on unseen data.

 ## Creating a Basic Pipeline

-Let's start by creating a basic pipeline that imputes missing values and scales numeric features.
-We will use the `SimpleImputer` and `StandardScaler` classes from scikit-learn.
-The `SimpleImputer` class replaces missing values with the mean of the feature.
-The `StandardScaler` class standardizes features by removing the mean and scaling to unit variance.
-We will use the `Pipeline` class to combine the two preprocessing steps into a single object.
+Next, we'll construct a straightforward pipeline to handle missing values and scale numeric features.
+We'll utilize the `SimpleImputer` and `StandardScaler` from scikit-learn for these tasks.
+The `SimpleImputer` fills missing values with the feature's mean, while the `StandardScaler` standardizes features by removing the mean and scaling to unit variance.
+These steps will be combined into a single object using the `Pipeline` class.

 ```python
 from sklearn.pipeline import Pipeline